Some areas are right on schedule, but other producers face uncertainty and challenges.

 Increased Yields, Increased Costs

-By mid-May, North Carolina State University Extension agronomist David Jordan says about 25 percent of the region had been planted to peanuts.“Soil temperatures have warmed nicely and have been hovering near 70 degrees Fahrenheit,” he says.
+“Soil temperatures have warmed nicely and have been hovering near 70 degrees Fahrenheit,” he says.
 “After having a wet start to April, moisture has since been coming and going.
 Rain is spotty in the forecast, and some rain would help with washing in and activating preemergence herbicides that are going out, including Valor, Prowl and Strongarm.”

 Overall, peanut planting in the Virginia-Carolina region is expected to be down from plantings in 2018, but it’s the southernmost V-C state of South Carolina that is expected to decrease acreage most significantly.